TheCacophonyProject/cacophony-api/README.md

 These are run automatically when you start the server.

 To create a new database migration file: `npm run new-migration <name>`

+### Docker base image
+To make the project build fast on our build servers (and your computer) we use a base docker image that contains nodejs, postgis, minio and most of our js dependencies.
+The code for building this server is in the folder `docker-base`

 ### Releases
 Releases are created using travis and git and saved [on Github](https://github.com/TheCacophonyProject/cacophony-api/releases).
 Follow our [release instructions](https://docs.cacophony.org.nz/home/creating-releases) to create a new release.